flyx/OpenCLAda/README.md

 	$ make

 On Windows, it could work the same way if you're using MinGW or Cygwin.
-However, I didn't either one.
+However, I didn't try either one.
 Anyway, to compile without make, just do

 	$ gnatmake -P openclada.gpr -XOS=Windows